-As the world’s water supply dwindles, communities from the United States to India are fighting to take public control of their water systems and defend their human right to safe, affordable and accessible water.
-Water is becoming the oil of the 21st century, according to experts around the world.
+As the world’s water supply dwindles, communities across the blog are fighting to take control of their water systems and defend their human right to safe, affordable and accessible water.
 Check out one of these inspiring films to learn more and see how you can help.

 “Throughout the world, our limited fresh water supply is being polluted, diverted, pumped, and wasted.
 Blue Gold follows numerous examples of people fighting for their basic right to water, from court cases to violent revolutions to local protests at grade schools.
 Watch the film and learn more about an issue nobody can afford to ignore.”